leakydishes/advanced_algorithms/7P_design_patterns/README.md

 - Involves packing items with weights and values into a knapsack with a given capacity.
 - Two variants: unbounded (allows multiple copies) and 0/1 (one copy of each item).
 - Utilizes dynamic programming to solve, identifying optimal substructures and overlapping subproblems.

-#### Climbing Stairs:
-- A problem where you can take 1, 2, or 3 steps at a time to reach the top.
-- Recursive solution based on Fibonacci sequence: step(n) = step(n-1) + step(n-2).
-- Dynamic programming bottom-up approach reduces complexity to O(1).

 #### 0/1 Knapsack Problem Bottom-Up DP:
 - Solves the knapsack problem with a 0/1 constraint using a dynamic programming approach.